 This design is especially useful for NRIs and global investors who want to access India's economy via an offshore structure that is completely regulated.
 This makes GIFT City a simplified and liberal investment channel.

-This arrangement in GIFT City has certain advantages which are not available when the NRI invests through the India side.
+GIFT City has certain advantages which are not available when the NRI invests directly in Indian financial products.
 NRIs can invest in GIFT City’s financial products in 15 different international currencies, without any NRE/NRO account, PAN Card, and with tax benefits across products.

 All the activities in GIFT City are regulated by the International Financial Services Centres Authority (IFSCA) that combines the regulatory powers of the RBI, SEBI, PFRDA, and IRDA under one roof.